ejhocker/startup/README.md

 ## CSS deliverable

-➡️ The following is an example of the required information for the `Startup CSS` deliverable

 For this deliverable I properly styled the application into its final appearance.

 **Prerequisite:** Simon CSS deployed to your production environment COMPLETED